CaffeinatedCarter/untitled-emerald-project/README.md

 - Mom deserves a bedroom and should call you once in awhile
 - I’d love more than one dialogue line when interacting with mom
 - I feel like there should be day/night but with vastly different Pokémon and trainers
-- Water route ideas: - Phosphorescent, Coral reefs where you can interact with corsola
 - Fishing in Pacifidlog should have corsola
 - Running in fortree/pacifidlog
 - ORAS breeding and more transparency in breeding overall.
 Explain mechanics etc
 - Mirage island should appear with a premonition Pokémon in ur party like Xatu.
 Should have a legendary if going in post-game
 - Make gender make sense.
 No female Mr Mime or male jynx.
 Gardevoir and Gallade split etc
-- Allow running indoors
+- (done) Allow running indoors
+- (done) Make TMs infinite/unsellable/ungiveable

 ## Area Ideas
 ### Expansions